-Anonymous testimonials about workplace culture grip Capitol Hill
+‘Dear White Staffers’: Anonymous testimonials about workplace culture grip Capitol Hill

-The frequency of posts, which have been multiple times per hour on the account’s Instagram stories, has picked up recently and the number of people following it has grown from 13,000 to roughly 23,000 in just two days.
-The account was created in January 2020 and its first post was a meme in January during the Trump administration mocking how minorities are paid less than White staffers, but its profile on Capitol Hill has risen steadily since the New Year.
+The frequency of posts, which have been appearing multiple times per hour in the account’s Instagram stories, has picked up recently, and the number of people following the account has grown from 13,000 to about 25,000 in two days.
+The account was created in January 2020, and its first post was a meme during the Trump administration mocking how minorities are paid less than White staffers, but its profile on Capitol Hill has risen steadily since the new year.

-“Our federal laws are being written and edited by folks [meanwhile] we can’t pay enough to EAT and pay RENT??,” one anonymous responder mused after reading scores of complaints.
+“Our federal laws are being written and edited by folks [meanwhile] we can’t pay enough to EAT and pay RENT??” one anonymous responder mused after reading scores of complaints.

 “I’m just waiting to get a better offer and I’m out. this work is not sustainable and I’m done draining myself for minimal successes,” one submission read.